 variable | string | The current record in the iteration. | true | - | false |

-The example above generates something like this (as you can see, Repeater has the Table and Paragraph elements nested inside):
+The example above generates something like this (as you can see, the Repeater has the "Table" and "Paragraph" elements nested inside):

-So if you have two images linked in the Description field on the Contact object, the result would be something like this:
+So if you have two images linked in the "Description" field on the "Contact" Object, the result looks like this:

-There is also a possibility to use Index Expression inside the Repeater.
+There is also a possibility to use the "Index" Expression inside the Repeater.
 This expression returns the index of the repeating variable inside the Repeater.

-This element inserts a table that's defined by iterating over a collection of data, displaying information about one item per row.
-The body of the element contains a table in which one row is to be repeated through the iteration, as the element will add as many rows as there are records in the collection.
+This element inserts a table that's defined to iterate over a collection of data.
+The element displays information about one item per row.
+The body of the element contains a table in which one row is repeated through the iteration, as the element adds as many rows as there are records in the collection.

 ---|---|---|---|---|---|